top of page

 What makes immunotherapy particularly attractive is that it gives some patients a chance at long-term survival compared to conventional treatments like chemotherapy.

-When I was helping my dog fight osteosarcoma 4 years ago, I could find only one experimental immunotherapy in a clinical trial.
+When I was helping my dog fight osteosarcoma several ago, I could find only one experimental immunotherapy in a clinical trial.
 And that trial had stopped enrolling new patients.

 1. ELIAS Animal Health Immunotherapy